jinghuazhao/FM-pipeline/README.md

  1  | 1:55351_T_A  | rs531766459 |  55351 |  .0003424 |   .5033  |    0 |   T  |  A
 ... | ... | ... | ... | ... | ... | ... | ... | ... |

 Given these, one can do away with Stata and work on a text version for instance SNPinfo.txt.
+When option stbed=1 in the settings, it only generates st.bed which contains chr, start, end, RSid, pos corresponding to the lead SNPs specified.

 We also specifies a file containing sample to be excluded from the reference panel.